kamalova/Airbnb-Recommendation-Engine-NLP/README.md

 ![](https://github.com/kamalova/NYC-Airbnb-Recommendation-Engine-NLP/blob/main/images/amount_review.png)

 ### **Sentiment Analysis**
 Prior to start my analysis I gave a brief information what is a **Sentiment Analysis(opinion mining)**.
 Further applied text pre-processing steps for each reviewer's comments (including language detection).
-Thanks to the NLTK's Vader lexicon I was able to calculate the compound polarity of each comment.<p>
+Thanks to the NLTK's Vader lexicon I was able to calculate the compound polarity score  of each comment.
+The polarity score() method returns a float for the sentiment strength based on the input textThanks to the NLTK's Vader lexicon I was able to calculate the compound polarity of each comment<p>
 ![](https://github.com/kamalova/NYC-Airbnb-Recommendation-Engine-NLP/blob/main/images/sent_type.png)<p>
 ![](https://github.com/kamalova/NYC-Airbnb-Recommendation-Engine-NLP/blob/main/images/pos_review.png)
 ![](https://github.com/kamalova/NYC-Airbnb-Recommendation-Engine-NLP/blob/main/images/neg_review.png)